Taxsaver Commuter Ticket Scheme

-Employees who want to take part in the TaxSaver scheme first select the ticket type that best suits their needs.
+Employees who want to join the TaxSaver scheme select the ticket type they need.
 Employers and employees then sign a contract setting out the terms of the Taxsaver scheme.
-The Taxsaver contract (between the employer and employee) must be agreed and signed before the employer applies for a Taxsaver ticket.
-It is important that both parties review the conditions of the contract.
+The Taxsaver contract (between the employer and employee) must be agreed upon and signed before the employer applies for a Taxsaver ticket.
+Both parties must review the conditions of the contract.
 For example, the contract should state what happens if an employee leaves the company before the ticket expiry date.

-A signed Taxsaver contract is usually binding for 12 months.
-If, for example, an employee goes on holiday during that time, they cannot give back the ticket, or get a refund for the time spent away and reclaim the ticket upon returning.
+A signed Taxsaver contract usually lasts for 12 months.
+If, for example, an employee goes on holiday during that time, they cannot return the ticket, or get a refund for the time spent away and reclaim the ticket upon returning.

-If an employee returns a ticket to an employer before the 12 months is up, they cannot re-join the scheme again until the 12-month period has expired.
+If an employee returns a ticket to an employer before the 12 months is up, they can rejoin the scheme again after the 12-months have expired.
 However, the company may get a refund for the portion of the year not used by the employee.

 Tickets are strictly non-transferable and cannot be exchanged for cash benefits.

-Once a contract between the employer and employee has been signed, the employer applies the tax conditions set out below, and applies to the relevant transport provider.
-Individual applications from employees are not allowed.
+Once a contract between the employer and employee has been signed, the employer applies the tax conditions set out below and applies to the relevant transport provider.

-The terms and conditions of employment must be effectively altered to refer to the Taxsaver ticket (to highlight that you are exercising a choice of benefit instead of salary).
-The alteration must not be retrospective and must be evidenced in writing.
+The terms and conditions of employment must be changed to refer to the Taxsaver ticket (to highlight that you are choosing a benefit instead of salary).
+The change must not be retrospective and must be in writing.

-The choice exercised (to accept benefit instead of cash) cannot be made more than once a year and then only with the consent of the employer.
+The choice to accept benefit instead of cash cannot be made more than once a year, and then only with the consent of the employer.

 Taxsaver payment options

-Employees can participate in the scheme in one of three ways:
+Employees can participate in the scheme in one of 3 ways:

-By choosing salary sacrifice, employees can receive TaxSaver commuter tickets as part of their basic salary package.
+Employees can get TaxSaver commuter tickets as part of their basic salary package by choosing salary sacrifice.

 As an alternative to salary sacrifice, an employer can offer employees TaxSaver commuter tickets instead of a cash bonus.
-As cash bonuses are taxed and commuter tickets are not, tickets provide better value to employees than a cash bonus.
+As cash bonuses are taxed and commuter tickets are not, tickets provide better value to employees than cash bonuses.

-Monthly tickets are valid for one calendar month and can be purchased up to two weeks in advance.
-Annual tickets are valid for one year from the first day of any month and can be purchased anytime.
+Monthly tickets are valid for one calendar month and can be bought up to 2 weeks in advance.
+Annual tickets are valid for one year from the first day of any month and can be bought anytime.